 Malware refers to “malicious software” that is designed to disrupt or steal data from a computer network or server.

 Hackers trick you into installing malware on your devices.
 Once installed, a malicious script runs in the background and bypasses your security — giving hackers access to your sensitive data, and the opportunity to even hijack control.

 Malware is one of the most commonly used cyber attacks.
-And there are multiple variations that you should be aware of:
+You should be aware of these variations.

 - Spyware: As the name suggests, this type of malware spies on your activities and sends data back to the hacker.
 This could include bank details, logins, and passwords.

 - Keyloggers: Keyloggers are similar to spyware, except that they track your activities.
 Everything you type (and the site you type it in) is sent to the hacker and can be used for blackmail or identity theft.

 - Trojans: Named after the famous Trojan horse, these types of malware “hide” inside a legitimate piece of software.
 For example, you might download what you think is antivirus software — only to have your device infected.

 - Viruses: Viruses attach to programs and files and are triggered when you open them.
 Once active, a virus can self-replicate without your knowledge and slow down your device or destroy data.
 There are also "worms", which are viruses that move throughout your network from one infected computer to the next, giving hackers remote access to your entire system.